 Make Your Content Easy to Read and Understand

 Your content should be easy to read and digest.

-So, how to make easy to understand the content?
+So, how to create easy to understand the content?

 Use lots of sub-headings:

 I personally use subheadings a lot (where makes sense)